10 Banks To Invest in Nigeria

 Weaknesses:

-* Very little portion of the pie compared to the large banks.
+-Tiny slice of the pie in comparison to the large banks.

-* Investment Potential: Fidelity Bank’s SME focus given that they are central to Nigeria’s economy has bright growth prospects.
+Investment Potential: Fidelity Bank’s SME orientation considering they are the backbone of Nigeria’s economy has tremendous growth potential.

-* Key Metrics: Growth in SME lending larger use of digital banking quality of assets.
+Key Performance Indicators: Growth in lending by SME increased usage of digital banking quality of assets.

 7. FCMB Group PLC

-* Overview: FCMB Group penetrates all areas of financial services, including commercial banking, investment banking, and asset management.
+Synopsis: FCMB Group reaches all corners in all aspects of financial services that stretch from commercial banking, investment banking to asset management.

 Strengths: